Pellaea rotundifolia is a beautiful little fern that’s surprisingly easy to care for.

 What’s not to love?

 Find out how to get the best foliage from this elegant fern and where to find it.

 What is the Button Fern? (& What Makes it Special?)

-Native to New Zealand, Pellaea rotundifolia is a beautifully delicate little terrarium fern.
+Native to New Zealand, Pellaea rotundifolia is a versatile fern.